niker/mc-bedrock-chatlog/README.md

--r, --retry       Keep retrying to connect on error (default true) -i, --interval    Retry interval in seconds (default 30) --raw             Log raw packets as JSON (default false)
+-r, --retry       Keep retrying to connect on error (default true) -i, --interval    Retry interval in seconds (default 30) --raw             Log raw packets as JSON (default false) --motd            Send a whisper to players when they join --motdAlone       Send additional whisper to players when they join and no other players are online
 ```

 ## Minor annoyance:
 Anonymous LAN users are not persistent and can't be OPed.